ishotjr/thingscon-salon/thingscon-salon.md

 	*press `S` to view speaker notes, which include a ton of great links!!*
 </sub>
 Note:
-Hi, I'm ishotjr; I'm not big on fancy titles so I prefer to go by "Lead Emoji Sprinkler" at Rebble, since I'm notorious for my overuse of emoji reactions in Discord and when writing blog posts and ... anywhere else it's possible to use emojis!
+Hi, my name is David, though most people online know me as ishotjr; I'm not big on fancy titles so I prefer to go by "Lead Emoji Sprinkler" at Rebble, since I'm notorious for my overuse of emoji reactions in Discord and when writing blog posts and ... anywhere else it's possible to use emojis!
 The last link here is the repo for this presentation - if you press `s` while viewing it you can see my speaker notes which include a ton of source links and other fun facts!
 TODO: bowtie/star man/my ten watches as background